 Possible Side Effects

-–> The American Dental Association (ADA) has reported oil pulling could potentially cause lipid pneumonia.
+–> The American Dental Association (ADA) has reported the practice could potentially cause lipid pneumonia.
 This lung disease could happen if the oil is accidentally inhaled or swallowed in large quantities.
 And cases of diarrhoea or upset stomach have also been reported according to the ADA.

-–> Similarly, if oil pulling is not done correctly, dry mouth, shortness of breath, excessive thirst, stiff muscle, fatigue, and loss of taste are found to be potential side effects.
+–> Similarly, if it is not done correctly, dry mouth, shortness of breath, excessive thirst, stiff muscle, fatigue, and loss of taste are found to be potential side effects.

-Hence, it is essential to learn to do oil pulling correctly to avoid any such adverse impact.
+Hence, it is essential to learn to do it correctly to avoid any such adverse impact.

 - If you are allergic to a particular oil, avoid it and use another one that is compatible with you.

 - Specific contraindications to the practice are unknown.
-However, children below five years should avoid oil pulling, mostly because it will be hard to make sure they do not swallow some of the oil.
+However, children below five years should avoid it, mostly because it will be hard to make sure they do not swallow some of the oil.

-- And, for those with dentures, they should remove it before doing oil pulling.
+- And, for those with dentures, they should remove it before doing it.

-Though the benefits of oil pulling have been established, experts advise not to use it as a replacement to brushing and flossing for maintaining oral health.
+Though oil pulling benefits have been established, experts advise not to use it as a replacement to brushing and flossing for maintaining oral health.
 Instead, it will be an excellent add-on.
 You can also opt for herbal tooth powder or toothpaste for brushing if you wish to go all-natural!

 Images from canva.com